Isaac-Woodard/portfolio/Genome Sort and Search/README.md

  - **Query:** Text document containing DNA sequence to search for.

 # Usage
-First GeneBankCreateBtree.java must be run to count DNA sequence frequencies and create the B-tree file, then GeneBankSearch.java can be run to search for dna sequences specified in a query file.
+First GeneBankCreateBtree.java must be run to count DNA sequence frequencies and create the B-tree file; then GeneBankSearch.java can be run to search for dna sequences specified in a query file.

 ### GeneBankCreateBTree